tgasla/GVirtuS/README.md

 print(output)
 ```

-You can also write a simple bash script that will act as your application's entrypoint and pass it on the `docker run` command using the `--entrypoint` flag.
+You can also create a simple bash script to serve as your application's entrypoint and specify it with the `--entrypoint` flag in the `docker run` command.

+If you are actively developing your application and want to avoid rebuilding the Docker image every time you make code changes, use the `-v` mount volume option with `docker run`.
+This allows you to mount your source code directory into the container, making development more efficient.

+If the GVirtuS backend server address or port number changes frequently, hardcoding these values in your Docker frontend image can be inconvenient.
+Instead, create a `properties.json` configuration file on your host machine and mount it into the container using the `-v` flag, as described for the backend [above](#change-the-gvirtus-backend-server-address-and-port-number-if-needed).
+This approach keeps your configuration flexible and easy to update.

-# Install from Source using Docker
+# Method 3: 🧰 🐳 Install from Source in a Docker Container (Debugging/Interactive Mode)

+This method is ideal for development and debugging GVirtuS.
+It lets you build and run GVirtuS from source interactively inside a Docker container, making it easy to test code changes, troubleshoot issues, and experiment with the GVirtuS environment in real time.

 ## Prerequisites
-* [Docker](https://docs.docker.com/engine/install/): _Ensure Docker Engine is properly installed and running.
-Latest verified working version **v26.1.3**_
+* [Docker](https://docs.docker.com/engine/install/): _Ensure Docker Engine is properly installed and running_
     - On Ubuntu:
         ```bash
         sudo apt install -y docker.io